What data / information do I hold about you?

 How long do I keep your information?

 I’m required to keep your information for a minimum period of 7 years following the last occasion on which treatment or advice was given.
+However, it is recommended that records are kept indefinitely.
+When the time comes and records no longer need to be kept they will be confidentially destroyed.

 I will contact you as appropriate, for example with appointment or class reminders, with requested information, in response to your contact via the contact form on my website, social media, or other electronic or other means.